Lupin (French TV series)

 Lupin is a French mystery thriller television series created by George Kay and François Uzan.
 It premiered on Netflix on 8 January 2021, when the first set of five episodes were released.
 Another five aired on 11 June 2021.
-Its third instalment debuted on 5 October 2023.
-The series has been renewed for a fourth part, which is scheduled to be released in 2026.
+Its third installment debuted on 5 October 2023.
+The series has been renewed for a fourth part, which is scheduled to be released on 23 October 2026.

 The show stars Omar Sy in the role of Assane Diop, a man who is inspired by the adventures of master thief Arsène Lupin, a character created by Maurice Leblanc in the early 1900s.
 The first part, consisting of five episodes, is subtitled Dans l'ombre d'Arsène ("in the shadow of Arsène"), referring to the primary character's inspiration.
 The series was watched by 76 million households during its first month, becoming the most-watched non-English series on Netflix at the time.

 Lupin debuted to critical acclaim, with Sy's performance in the leading role singled out for particular praise.
 It has received several accolades, winning a Critics' Choice Award for Best Foreign Language Series and being nominated for Best Drama Series at the International Emmy Awards and the Golden Globe Awards.

 Synopsis

 The story follows professional thief Assane Diop, the only son of an immigrant from Senegal who had come to France to seek a better life for himself and his child.
-Assane's father is framed for the theft of an expensive diamond necklace by his employer, the wealthy and powerful Hubert Pellegrini, and dies in his prison cell, leaving the fourteen-year-old Assane to fend for himself on the streets of Paris.
-Twenty-five years later, inspired by a book about gentleman thief Arsène Lupin his father had given him on his birthday, Assane sets out to get revenge on the Pellegrini family, using his charisma and mastery of thievery, subterfuge, and disguise to expose Pellegrini's crimes.
+Assane's father is framed for the theft of an expensive diamond necklace by his employer, the wealthy and powerful Hubert Pellegrini, and takes his own life in his prison cell, leaving the fourteen-year-old Assane to fend for himself on the streets of Paris.
+Twenty-five years later, inspired by a book about gentleman thief Arsène Lupin his father had given him on his birthday, Assane sets out to clear his father's name and get revenge on the Pellegrini family, using his charisma and mastery of thievery, subterfuge, and disguise to expose Pellegrini's crimes.

 The second part focuses on the search for Assane's kidnapped son, Raoul, and the plan to take Pellegrini down; the latter was not killed but imprisoned.
 The third part revolves around the theft of "the priceless Black Pearl" by Assane, and his attempt to mend the relationships with his wife and son.